Concierge Medicine: A Patient Centered Care Model

 • First, making the invaluable benefits of direct primary care and concierge medicine consistently available to you.

-• Second, connecting you to a wide selection of direct primary care physicians and concierge doctors who are just a phone call away.
+• Second, connecting you to a wide selection of primary care physicians and concierge doctors who are just a phone call away.

 Join the movement for improved patient-centred care and see a concierge doctor in your area today.
 Find your nearest concierge doctor at – findmydirectdoctor.com